swisspost/container_day_ict_campus/advanced/filebrowser/README.md

 # Filebrowser

-[Filebrowser](https://filebroser.org) is a simple web-based filebrowser (file explorer) that you can use to share files with others, online them on the go or access volumes of other containers easily.
+[Filebrowser](https://filebroser.org) is a simple web-based filebrowser (file explorer) that you can use to share files with others or access volumes of other containers easily.

-To run the contianer you need the following:
+To run the container you need the following:

 - Port 80 exposed to the host as port 8080
 - Run in detached mode